humawork/wardrobe/README.md

 ## Ruby 2.4

-When working on the first proof of concept for Atrs I wanted to use refinements for coercion.
+When working on the first proof of concept for Wardrobe I wanted to use refinements for coercion.
 This was right before Ruby 2.4 was released that added support for using Kernel#send to call a method defined in a refined class.
-This was needed to get my first POC working and is why Atrs requires ruby 2.4 or above.
+This was needed to get my first POC working and is why Wardrobe requires ruby 2.4 or above.